ningkaiyang/PacificaAutoAgendaWriter/README.md

 ## TBD
 *   **Video Demonstration:** A link for a video demonstration in the help tab is yet to be added.
 *   **Help Tab Improvements:** Planning to enhance the help tab with more detailed instructions and troubleshooting tips
-*   **GUI Experience:** Working on improving the overall user interface for smoother navigation and better usability - add Pacifica branding and make neater fun stuff
+*   **GUI Experience:** Working on improving the overall user interface for smoother navigation and better usability - add Pacifica branding and make neater fun stuff.
 *   **Improved Error Messages:** Add more details to why a .csv import fails, potentially scanning across set of expected column headers in the .csv until a mismatch to what is expected occurs, and then saying that it expects column 'A' to be 'MEETING DATE', etc.
 *   **Parsing ALL rows:** Parse and display ALL rows in the checkbox menu, and only check the ones marked Y, to allow for overall viewing of spreadsheet within app.
-Make menu more condensed.
+Make checkbox menu more condensed and optimized quicker to load because it lags right now.
 *   **Ignoring Certain Statements:** Parse out and ignore everything denoted by brackets [] in what is sent to the LLM.
-*   **Fixes:** Fix scrolling in the rows display checkbox menu and fix drag and drop for .csv input
+*   **Fixes:** Fix scrolling in the rows display checkbox menu and fix drag and drop for .csv input.
+*   **Backing up:** Enable users to click back to Home to restart process if needed, and potentially implement some back buttons.

 ## Technical Stack
 *   **GUI:** `customtkinter`